UniversalDependencies/docs/_ctn/feat/AdvType.md

 ### <a name="Ext">`Ext`</a>: extension adverbs

-Marked by extensional *-tta*, which denotes the same size as a referent in the area demarcated by the demonstrative base
+Marked by the extensional *-tta*, which denotes the same size as a referent in the area demarcated by the demonstrative base.

 #### Examples

-* *batta* "as big as this", *motta* "as big as down there", *atta* "how big"
+* *batta* "as big as this", *motta* "as big as down there", *atta* "how big".

 ### <a name="Qua">`Qua`</a>: quantifier adverbs

-Marked by extensional *-ʌti*, which denotes the same quantity as a referent in the area demarcated by the base
+Marked by the extensional *-ʌti*, which denotes the same quantity as a referent in the area demarcated by the demonstrative base.

 #### Examples

 * *utti* "that much", *katti* "how much"